ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

-...And **if we can understand how each task profile behaves when exposed to different models, then we can construct a guide on which model to use on which dataset.** In practice, this would be useful to know beforehand which model works best on a given dataset: if I know that my dataset is similar to task profile X, then I should use models A or B.
+...And **if we can understand how each task profile behaves when exposed to different models, then we can construct a guide on which model to use on which dataset.** In practice, this would be useful to know beforehand which model works best on a given dataset: "if I know that my dataset is similar to task profile X, then I should use models A or B."

+## Effect of various span characteristics on model performance

-## Effect of span length on model performance
+### Effect of span length on model performance

-## Effect of span and boundary distintiveness on model performance
+### Effect of span and boundary distintiveness on model performance

 ## Improving our metrics